You’re in good company

 Training: We provide customised training courses for staff and executives in banks and insurance companies.
 Attendees take away the skills to use plain English in a professional style.

 Editing: We edit and proofread customer communications (e.g. on GDPR), reports, template emails, product brochures and website content.

-Plain English will become law when the Plain Language Bill 2019 is passed.
+Plain English will be mandatory when plain language becomes law in Ireland.
 This means that the public sector will have to use plain language in everything they write for the public.